ZeitOnline/frontend-developer-handbook/blog/document-outline.md

 ![](./images/document-outline/containertag-flatten-after.png)

 You will notice that the section is still untitled.
-This is because the included teasers are of the same hierarchy, and there is no element which can be used as title.
+This is because the included teasers are of the same hierarchy, and currently there is no element which can be used as title.

-While the flattening surely made the outline a bit better, there is still [room for improvement](TODO:Link_zu_dem_Abschnitt).
+While the flattening surely made the outline a bit better, there is still [room for improvement](#how-we-can-improve-more).

 ### 2) Promote relevant text nodes